Complete the classroom training to get a License To Carry!

-Upon course completion you will be directed to an 25 question online test.
-When you pass the test we will email you a signed LTC101 certifying completion of the classroom portion of the requirements.
+Upon course completion you will be directed to a 25 question online test.
+Within 1-2 days of passing the test, we will email you a signed LTC-101 certificate which certifies completion of the classroom portion of the state requirements.

 Find an Instructor

 Certified under Texas GC 411.188 and GC 411.190 to administer the LTC Online Course (classroom instruction only)